clausehound/clausehound-blog/content/blog/when-drafting-a-terms-of-use-identify-all-actions-that-will-result-in-an-immediate-termination-of-the-terms/index.md

 author: rajah@cobaltcounsel.com
 tags: ["Terms of Use","Termination","Commercial Activities","Rajah"]
 date: 2015-09-07 10:28:42
-description: "Links from this article:Read the article here.Drafters may want to insert prohibited actions that will result in automatic termination or restrictio..."
+description: "This article discusses the the importance of identifying all actions that result in Immediate Termination of the Terms."

 ---